Practice questions

 $ =4934.71 \:\$$

-This is one of the answer.
+This is one of the answers.

-Amount is doubled, so, $A=2P$.
-Substituting this, $A$ and $r$ in the formula:
+The amount is doubled, so $A=2P$.
+Substituting this $A$ and $r$ into the formula:

 $2P=Pe^{0.035t}$

-Divide out $P$, and solve for $t$:
+Divide out $P$ and solve for $t$:

 $2=e^{0.035t}$